radicalgeek/pg_analyser/README.md

 `pg_analyser` conducts several types of analysis on a PostgreSQL database:

-1. **Data Type Checks**: Identifies columns where the data type might not be optimal for the data stored (e.g., numeric or date data stored as text and oversized character lengths).
+1. **Data Type Checks**: Identifies columns where the data type might not be optimal for the data stored (e.g., numeric, boolean or date data stored as text and boolean stored as numbers).

+2. **Oversized Columns** Checks for oversized character lengths and identifies the maximum data size used by a record in a column.
+Works for both strings and numeric precision.

-2. **Index Usage and Types**: Evaluates the usage of existing indexes to identify unused or rarely used indexes that may consume unnecessary resources, and suggests more efficient index types where applicable.
+3. **Index Usage and Types**: Evaluates the usage of existing indexes to identify unused or rarely used indexes that may consume unnecessary resources as well as duplicate indexes.
+Suggests more efficient index types where applicable (GIN indexes for type 'text[], BRIN indexes for large tables with monotonically increasing columns and GiST indexes for geometric data) Also ensure foreign key columns are indexed.

-3. **Unused or Rarely Used Columns**: Detects columns that have a high percentage of null values or a lack of diversity in their data, which might indicate that the column is underutilized.
+4. **Unused or Rarely Used Columns**: Detects columns that have a high percentage of null values or a lack of diversity in their data, which might indicate that the column is underutilised.

-4. **Temporal Data Type Appropriateness**: Reviews columns with temporal data (datws and time) to ensure that the most appropriate data type is used, considering the need for time zone awareness and precision.
+5. **Temporal Data Type Appropriateness**: Reviews columns with temporal data (dates and times) to ensure that the most appropriate data type is used, considering the need for time zone awareness and precision.

-5. **Consistent Use of Enums**: Identifies columns that could benefit from being converted to enum types, based on the repetition of a limited set of string values.
+6. **Consistent Use of Enums**: Identifies columns that could benefit from being converted to enum types, based on the repetition of a limited set of string values.

 ## Getting Started